-By providing your line managers with training to identify and address signs of worsening mental health you can promote an open, supportive culture and help to tackle any issues before they can lead to more serious problems, or potentially long absences from work.
-Your workplace benefits package provider should be able to help here.
+Giving your line managers the skills, tools, and information they need to identify and address signs of worsening mental health can foster a supportive business culture.
+It also means that line managers are primed to tackle any issues before they can lead to more serious problems or, potentially, long absences from work.

 4 Offer practical support and flexibility

-- Relaxing dress codes – for example, looser clothing helps with hot flushes.
+- Relaxing dress codes to allow for looser clothing that may help with hot flushes.

-- Making adjustments such as providing a fan, or relocating an employee closer to a window, to help them to cool down.
+- Adjusting an employee’s working environment by providing a fan or making sure they can sit closer to a window to help them to cool down.